hvoss-techfak/AutoForge/README.md

 Expect to switch your filament every 1-2 layers!

 For more artistic control or to reduce the number of swaps, consider buying [Hueforge](https://shop.thehueforge.com/).

+## Known Bugs

+- The output stl is in ascii format, which Hueforge does not support.
+To convert the ascii stl to binary stl, simply import it into [Blender](https://www.blender.org/) (or the 3d program of your choice) and export it as a stl again.
+- There is a slight color discrepancy between our output and hueforge.
+If anyone has an idea what the problem is, please don't hesitate to submit a pull request :)

 ## License